The place where Independent working men and women work

 • Expression Web 4 is 'industry standard' and can be used with almost all Web Hosting Companies and servers.
 It does not require server side FrontPage extensions to work and publishes well over FTP

-• The user friendly FrontPage forms and other easy web components are gone in the Expression Product - you will have to find other alternatives
+• The user friendly FrontPage forms and other easy web components are gone in the Expression product - you will have to find other alternatives

 • FrontPage worked well for most users without them having to know Cascading Style Sheets (CSS) formatting and without having to know HTML.

-• There are no form wizards or other component wizards in Microsoft Expression web 4.
+• There are no form wizards or other component wizards in Microsoft Expression Web 4.

 Summary: